 Interviewees would often cite, RECIPROCITY and GRATITUDE, but seldom loyalty.
 In fact, go back to Figure 1, replace the icon of LOYALTY with GRATITUDE, and the whole framework would still make sense.
 Why is that?
 Is our Conceptual Framework flawed?

 Surprisingly it is not.

 Note, the operational word here is RESULT.
-Loyalty is from the start an aftermath, a result.
-And so, no matter how objectively you design and deliver the interview questions, both reps and doctors would always go back and dig deep to their respective roles inside the cycle (Figure 1) in answering these questions.
+Loyalty is from the start and the aftermath, result.
+And so, no matter how objectively you design and deliver the interview questions, both reps and doctors would always go back and dig deep into their respective roles inside the cycle (Figure 1) in answering these questions.
 And when they go back to their roles within that cycle, they go back to the “process”, and in the process “loyalty” will not be found because again, it is not part of the process.
-It is an aftermath, visible only to onlookers, outsiders, and those with an objective eye.
+It is the aftermath, visible only to onlookers, outsiders, and those with an objective eye.

-Robert B. Cialdini, in his theory of Social Proof, illustrated that if a one guy walking on a crowded street suddenly looks up in the sky, chances are people will not take notice.
-But make that five men walking on the same street stopping suddenly to gaze up, most pedestrians would also look up in unison.
+Robert B. Cialdini, in his theory of Social Proof, illustrated that if a guy walking on a crowded street suddenly looks up at the sky, chances are people will not take notice.
+But make that five men walking on the same street stop suddenly to gaze up, most pedestrians would also look up in unison.

-But ask any adult if his purchases or behaviors are motivated by the influence of others – even thought leaders – and surely, they would say NO. Psychologically, we are narcissistically hardwired to tell ourselves (moreso, others) that we are objective people and are not easily influence.
-More so, professional doctors are at much social pressure to be “RIGHT”.
+But ask any adult if his purchases or behaviors are motivated by the influence of others – even thought leaders – and surely, they would say NO. Psychologically, we are narcissistically hardwired to tell ourselves (more, others) that we are objective people and are not easily influenced.
+More so, professional doctors are under much social pressure to be “RIGHT”.